rustadot/recurrency/README.md

    make build
    ```

-   Above will build Frequency with all features.
+   Above will build Recurrency with all features.
 Alternatively you may run following command to build with specific features:

    ```sh
    make build-no-relay